 The paved route, designed for walking, biking and skating, continues for more than a mile from Community Lake in the south.

-You’ll wander through groves of red maples, cedar junipers and red oaks, bordered by meadows, before crossing the Quinnipiac on a new iron bridge and going underneath the Wilbur Cross Parkway where the trail ends in a picturesque setting by the river.
+I enjoyed my stroll through groves of red maples, cedar junipers and red oaks, bordered by meadows.
+The trail crosses the Quinnipiac on a recently constructed iron bridge, going underneath the Wilbur Cross Parkway.

-What’s interesting is that the landscape here is man-made: Community Lake was created by a dam to power the local silverware industry.
+What’s interesting to me is how much of the landscape is manmade.
+For instance, Community Lake was created by a dam to power the local silverware industry.

 That dam broke in 1979, and these woods and meadows now grow on what used to be the lake bed.

-Wallingford is on the route of a 50-mile Blue-Blazed walking trail, which bends through central Connecticut on a horseshoe-shaped route from the Connecticut River at Middletown to Lamentation Mountain in Berlin.
+Wallingford is on the route of a 50-mile Blue-Blazed walking path.
+The Mattabesett Trail bends through central Connecticut on a horseshoe-shaped route from the Connecticut River at Middletown to Lamentation Mountain in Berlin.

-The portion of the trail that passes through Wallingford is hoisted on the Metacomet Ridge, an immense basalt fault formed at the end of the Triassic Period, 200 million years ago, and shooting north to south through Connecticut and Massachusetts for 100 miles.
+The portion of the trail passing through Wallingford is hoisted on the Metacomet Ridge, an immense basalt fault formed at the end of the Triassic Period, 200 million years ago.
+The ridge shoots north to south through Connecticut and Massachusetts for 100 miles.

-On the trail in Wallingford is the Tri-Mountain State Park, which can only be reached on foot and contains the 230-metre Trimountain, which merges with Besek Mountain to the north and Fowler Mountain to the south.
+The local high point for me, quite literally, is Tri-Mountain State Park.
+It can only be reached on foot and contains the 750-foot Trimountain.
+This peak merges with Besek Mountain to the north and Fowler Mountain to the south.

 An essential detour, this historic saltbox-style house is at 538 North Main Street, on the southern end of the little Dutton Park.

-Nehemiah Royce (1636-1706) was a local carpenter, joiner and blacksmith, and from 1693 represented Wallingford at the Court of the Connecticut Colony.
+Nehemiah Royce (1636-1706) was a local carpenter, joiner and blacksmith.
+From 1693 he represented Wallingford at the Court of the Connecticut Colony.

-His house dates to 1672 and just over a century later was twice visited by George Washington, in 1775 during the Revolutionary War, and then in 1789 when he gave an address by an elm in front of the building.
+His house is the oldest in Wallingford, and dates to 1672.
+I was fascinated to discover that the house was twice visited by George Washington.
+First in 1775 during the Revolutionary War, and then in 1789 when he gave an address by an elm in front of the building.

-The Nehemiah Royce House is on the National Register of Historic Places and is owned by a preservation trust which occasionally opens the building up for tours.
+The Nehemiah Royce House has been on the National Register of Historic Places since 1998.
+The property is owned by a preservation trust which opens the building up for tours and seasonal events.

 There’s high-octane family fun at this indoor karting facility staffed by a friendly team that puts safety first.

-“Arrive & Drive” is available at On Track Karting, allowing you to simply show up, pay, take part in an a registration process and enter an eight-minute heat session at one of the longest and fastest tracks in the United States.
+“Arrive & Drive” is available at On Track Karting, allowing you to simply show up, pay, and take part in a registration process.
+Then you can enter an eight-minute heat session at one of the longest and fastest tracks in the United States.

 Juniors above the age of seven will race in slower, 4-horsepower karts with a top speed of 25mph.

-Party packages are available, and if you want to take you hobby to the next level you can join the “Pro Club” and test your skills against the fastest karters in the area in ultra-quick 9-horsepower karts.
+Party packages are available, and if you want to take your hobby to the next level you can join the “Pro Club”.
+This lets you test your skills against the fastest karters in the area in ultra-quick 9-horsepower karts.

 A pavilion offers needed shade in summer, and is surrounded by plenty of benches and picnic tables.

-The newly improved playground is a real feather in Doolittle Park’s cap, and is divided into two sections, for toddlers and for bigger kids, both with an unusual amount of equipment to keep youngsters entertained.
+The recently improved playground is a real feather in Doolittle Park’s cap.
+It’s divided into two sections, for toddlers and for bigger kids, both with an unusual amount of equipment to keep youngsters entertained.

-The Wallingford Garden Market, trading fresh produce, specialty foods, cut flowers, arts and crafts, smoothies, homemade sauces, essential oils and much more, sets up around the pavilion every Saturday from mid-June to late-September.
+Best of all in my opinion is the Wallingford Garden Market.
+This has a nice community of vendors selling fresh produce, specialty foods, cut flowers, arts and crafts, smoothies, homemade sauces, essential oils and much more.

-Sleeping Giant is a basalt ridge that in profile literally looks like a giant sleeping on its back, with features like a head, chin, chest, hips, knee and feet all identifiable.
+Sleeping Giant is a basalt ridge that in profile literally looks like a giant sleeping on its back.
+Features like a head, chin, chest, hips, knee and feet all identifiable.

-The giant is 2.75 miles long and 1.75 miles across, and its highest point is the left hip, which is crowned by an observation tower built as WPA project during the Great Depression in the 1930s.
+The giant is 2.75 miles long and 1.75 miles across, and its highest point is the left hip.
+This summit is crowned by an observation tower built as a WPA project during the Great Depression in the 1930s.

-This monument is on the National Register of Historic Places and offers breathtaking panoramas of the Quinnipiac and Mill River Valleys.
+The monument is on the National Register of Historic Places, and offers breathtaking panoramas of the Quinnipiac and Mill River Valleys.

-Somewhere to go to get away from it all for a couple of hours, Wharton Brook State Park is in the process of recovering from a tornado and micro burst in May 2018.
-The park reopened just over six months later and features coniferous woodland around the five-acre Allen Brook Pond.
+Somewhere to go to get away from it all for a couple of hours, Wharton Brook State Park is a wooded idyll on the five-acre Allen Brook Pond.

 14. Trail of Terror

-Now more than 25 years old, this creepy outdoor attraction is open only for the Halloween season and relies on a dedicated band of volunteers.
+Running for some 30 years now, this creepy outdoor attraction is open only for the Halloween season and relies on a dedicated band of volunteers.

-Every year there’s a new theme, new story, new costumes and new special effects, and there’s always a dash of humour to go with the scares.
+Every year there’s a new theme, new story, new costumes, and new special effects.
+And I appreciate how there’s always a dash of humor to go with the scares.

-The size of Trail of Terror is also shocking, as instead of a few minutes it will take up to an hour to get through the 30-odd interactive scenes, brought to life by 50+ costumed actors.
+The size of Trail of Terror also shocked me, as instead of a few minutes it will take up to an hour to get through the 30-odd interactive scenes.
+These are all brought to life by 50+ costumed actors.

 The same tornado that hit Wharton Brook State Park in May 2018 also struck this nature preserve in the very south of the town.

-Tyler Mill would stay closed for a year, but these 1,400 wooded acres are open to hikers once more.
+Tyler Mill would stay closed for a year, but these 1,400 wooded acres have long since reopened to hikers.

-Tyler Mill has an almost overwhelming choice of walking trails, and its steep topography puts it up there with the best places in the area for mountain biking.
+Tyler Mill has an almost overwhelming choice of walking trails.
+The steep topography puts it up there with the best places in the area for mountain biking.